mozilla-l10n/documentation/products/mozilla_org/enable_production.md

                   'uz', 'vi', 'xh', 'zh-CN', 'zh-TW', 'zu')
 ```

 You can then **remove the empty lines** and save the file.
 These empty lines are needed to avoid affecting more content than needed, in particular the first line.
-Withouth them you would end up with this:
+Without them you would end up with this:

 ```PYTHON
 PROD_LANGUAGES = ('ach', 'af', 'an', 'ar', 'as', 'ast', 'az', 'bg', 'bn-BD',